Best Buy suspends profit outlook, share buybacks

 The moves came in tandem with weaker-than-expected quarterly earnings and underlined the challenges facing Hubert Joly in reviving the company, the world’s largest consumer electronics retailer.

-Adding to the company’s woes was weak demand for electronics in key markets, particularly China, to a degree that took analysts by surprise.
+Adding to the company’s woes was surprisingly weak demand for electronics in key markets, particularly China where retailers have been hit by the country’s slowest economic growth in three years.

 “The clock is ticking on this one.
 He doesn’t have the liberty of taking time to get to know the business model intimately,” said Stacey Widlitz, president of consulting firm SW Retail Advisors, referring to Joly.
 “Investors are impatient, and the last thing you want to do is make vendors impatient.”

-Some on Wall Street such as BB&T Capital Markets analyst Anthony Chukumba were disappointed to see Best Buy withdraw its outlook.
-The retailer cut its fiscal year earnings forecast without giving a figure and said it did not expect to further update its outlook for the year.
+Best Buy cut its fiscal year earnings forecast without giving a figure and said it did not expect to further update its outlook for the year.

 Critics have complained that Best Buy has become a showroom for Amazon.com Inc (AMZN.O) and other online retailers as shoppers go to its stores to check out electronics like high-definition televisions, then buy them elsewhere for less.